Slovis throws 5 touchdowns, No. 16 USC rallies to beat UCLA

 London put the Trojans on the board with one of the best individual effort plays of the season.
 On second-and-14 from the USC 35, Slovis stepped up in the pocket and found London downfield.

-The sophomore caught it at the UCLA 33 and then shed six tackles en route to the end zone, including four attempts at trying to take him down in the final 10 yards.
+The sophomore caught it at the UCLA 33 and then shed six tackles en route to the end zone, including four attempts at trying to take him down in the final 10 yards to bring USC within 14-7 midway through the second quarter.

+“Drake’s a special player, and that play, gosh almighty, it gave me a heart attack when the ball went up in the air and then he caught it.
+Just looked like a damn horse carrying people into the end zone,” Helton said.
+“But, yeah, it really got the emotion out, allowed us just to relax for a second and take a deep breath.”

 THE TAKEAWAY

 USC: The Trojans had a tough game but should go up a couple spots in the rankings.
+It will have another short week to prepare for a game, but this one will be for the conference title.

-UCLA: When the Bruins play clean football, they are usually able to win, but too many mistakes in the second half allowed the Trojans to rally and win for the second straight season.
+UCLA: When the Bruins play clean football, they are usually able to win, but they had too many mistakes in the second half.
+In three years under Kelly, they are plus-15 in turnover margin and minus-26 in losses.

 UP NEXT